working-group-two/wgtwo.com/blog/2022-02-04-please-dont-leave-your-message-after-the-beep.md

 “We genuinely think this is a better product for our customers,” says Viktor Georgsson, Head of Operations with Vimla.

 Other operators in Sweden responded to the PTS requirements by beefing up their security systems and protecting voicemail inboxes with longer authentication codes and more rigorous encryption.
 Perhaps at the expense of the customer experience.

+### Ask yourself four questions...

 At the end of the day, voicemail must face the test of any other digital product, says Marius Waldum, the Head of Product at Working Group Two.
 He’s in charge of the effort of developing the company’s ecosystem platform - where third party digital products are developed to run and meet users across multiple operators worldwide.
 Working Group Two has developed a standardized voicemail product called Voicebox, from which Vimla’s solution took its inspiration.